Administration

 The most obvious difference between the on-premise and cloud editions of SAP S/4HANA is the fact that you operate, maintain, and manage the SAP S/4HANA on-premise editions yourself, while SAP carries out these tasks in the public cloud editions.
 Public cloud editions are available via SaaS operating models.
 All SAP S/4HANA Cloud editions are operated at different data centers located in various countries and regions around the world.
 The table below lists the differences in detail.

-Overview of Hardware, Software, Operation, and Maintenance
+Overview of Hardware, Software, Operation, and Maintenance of the SAP S/4HANA Editions

 For each public cloud edition, the hardware can be obtained in different packages, depending on the number of users and the required size of the SAP HANA database storage.
 When the cloud system is handed over, the applications are fully installed.
 For the public cloud editions, SAP is responsible for operating, monitoring, and maintaining the system (implementing enhancements and upgrades).